jwiegley/johnwiegley/drafts/drafts.md

 construct that is self-defined, such that to a large extent we seeing just what we've decided we're seeing.

-# Huangbo, Bankei and Layman P'ang: There can be no death for what was never born, so if it is
+# Text

-unborn, it is obviously undying.
-There's no need to say it, is there? by [deleted] in zen
+Huangbo, Bankei and Layman P'ang: There can be no death for what was never born, so if it is unborn, it is obviously undying.
+There's no need to say it, is there?

 > There seems to be a problem inherent in the very limitations of perception: perceiving through the senses and being bound to thoughts tends to allow the